Things Novice Collectors of Chinese Porcelain Must Know

 be found in such places are vintage at the best, or recently made.

-Finding something made in the 19th century is rare, from the first half
+Finding something made in the 19th century is nice, from the first half

 of the 19th century or even earlier would be exceptional.
 Often the Chinese